 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At College of Marin, approximately 0% of students took out student loans averaging $1,732 a year.
-That adds up to $6,928 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At College of Marin, approximately 1% of students took out student loans averaging $7,423 a year.
+That adds up to $29,692 over four years for those students.

-The student loan default rate at College of Marin is 28.4%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at College of Marin is 11.9%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.